mozilla-services/heka/docs/source/configuration.rst

 - QueueAutoDelete (bool):
     Whether the queue is deleted when the last consumer un-subscribes.
     Defaults to auto-delete.
-- Decoders (list of strings):
+- Decoder (string):
-    List of decoder names used to transform a raw message body into a structured hekad message.
-These are skipped for serialized hekad messages.
+    Decoder name used to transform non Heka protobuf messages into a structured hekad message.
+If no decoder is specified the amqp message body is placed in the Heka message payload.

 Since many of these parameters have sane defaults, a minimal configuration to consume serialized messages would look like: